MuhamedTharwat/AutomationFramework/README.md

 📝 The main Framework include :

 -Selenium Webdriver

 -Maven

 -TestNG

 🏗️ Project Design:

 -Page Object Model (POM) design pattern

 -Data Driven approach "reading test data from excel file"

-💥The Framework can be applied on 2 maib Websites with the following scenarios :
+💥The Framework can be applied on 2 main Websites with the following scenarios :

 1-Amazon: